gituliar/gituliar.github.io/_drafts/2022-11-21-black-scholes-jupyter.md

 Surprisingly, I didn't find anything similar.
 Usually, people take a Jupyter notebook and type in exact formulae for prices and greeks from Wikipedia or literature.
 This is OK (assuming no typos).
 But it takes time to type and effort to find expressions for 2nd-order greeks.

-In its essence, Black-Scholes formula is simple.
-But its dependence on multiple parameters (spot, volatility, and time to maturity) makes it complex to reason about.
-Having a flexible routine to plot ...

 I wasn't the smartest guy in the calculus class.
 But, even I remember that taking derivatives is a trivial task.
 Hence I asked myself: Why don't you delegate a work of calculating